OSUDSL/pydre/readme.md

 Project files are JSON marked up files that dictate things like which region of interest should be tested and which metrics should be gathered.
 A project file should consist of two main parts: the rois array and the metrics array.
 Each element of the rois array should have a field to tell which type of roi the element is (rect or time) and a corresponding file name with a path to a csv file with the relevant information for a region.
 Time and Space are currently the only two roi types implemented.
 Their formats are detailed below.

 As for metrics, the array should consist of elements containing every function that you wish to analyze.
 There are a minimum of two required fields: name and function.
 Name is the column header for the metric in the output file and function is the name of the function you wish to call in pydre.
 Then, any arguments required for the function must be specified.

+Multiple functions can be called within one project file.
+The result of each function will be outputted in a separate column of the generated csv file.

+To see an example project file, look at bushman_pf.json in the docs directory of the pydre folder.

 # Region of Interest CSV File Formats